isaacullah/isaacullah.github.io/CompArchLab/index.md

 </div>
 </section><!-- /#table-of-contents -->

 The Computational Archaeology Laboratory at San Diego State University is a state of the art facility for computational approaches in archaeology and geoarchaeology.
-Specialites include FOSS GIS, agent-based modeling, imagery analysis, as well sediment granulometry, geomorphology, landscape analysis, and geochronology.
+Specialties include GIS, agent-based modeling, imagery analysis, advanced statistical modeling, 3D analysis, as well sedimentology, granulometry, geomorphology, landscape analysis, and geochronology.
 A main focus of research is on the origins and long-term dynamics of coupled human and natural systems, including anthropogenic landscapes, in the Mediterranean and beyond.
 <br><br>

 <figure>